Various fruits cut in half to show the different fillings insideVarious fruits cut in half to show the different fillings inside

 It’s also important to consider the texture of the fruit filling.
 Some fruits, like blueberries and raspberries, break down easily when cooked, resulting in a softer filling.
 Other fruits, like apples and pears, hold their shape better and can provide a firmer texture.
 If you’re making a pie or tart, you may want to choose a fruit that holds its shape well, while if you’re making a cake or muffin, a softer filling may be more desirable.

-See also How to store sticky buns for freshness?
+See also How to store cream horns for freshness?

 The art of making fruit-filled pastries.